 - 4 PhD students

-- hosted projects scheduled to open Q1 2014
+- opening of hosted projects planned for Q1 2014

-- 52 projects supported since SOLEIL opened, including 20 in 2012, notably in our preparation laboratory
+- 52 projects supported since the opening of SOLEIL including 20 in 2012, notably in our preparation laboratory